AI Art allows poets to be visual artists, and illustrators are upset.

 AI Art does somehow seem sort of qualitatively different to computer animation.
 I have personally had jobs where I sat next to animators, and we would all consider their work to be obviously difficult and painstaking, indistinguishable from magic.
 At first blush, typing text into a box and hitting a Generate button sounds like fun, not like work.
 However, we sort of understand that making an AI illustrated book (imagine the same characters from different angles, participating in the story) or film is still out of reach, at least for now.

-I think a lot of AI art enthusiasts (AIrtists?) would welcome a separate category for competitions.
+I think a lot of AI art enthusiasts (AIrtists?
+Ainters?
+Notographers?) would welcome a separate category for competitions.
 In general people assume the possibility of malice, and there will be bad faith actors who put up AI art as if their own original work, but that has just become possible, which is part of what set off everyone’s alarm bells in the last 18-36 months.

-5. This is the world we live in.
+5. This is the world in which we now live.

 If the world seems concerned about AI Art, it is now partly because the results seem “too good,” almost unfair.
-This generation of illustrators did not expect to be the one going up against robots and realizing that the results would speak for themselves.
+This generation of illustrators did not expect to be the one going up against robots and realizing that the robots could do the job nearly as well but 10,000 times faster.

 It makes no more sense for illustrators and painters to pine for a world in which cameras do not exist than it does to complain about new AI art tools that did not exist five years ago.
 Is it unfair to say that those who cannot accept the world as it is deserve to be completely steamrolled by people who can accept change and embrace the new tools?
-Even if many of these early adopters do not have art degrees!
-No one is stopping illustrators from trying out the tools, except their own fear-based ideology.
+(Even if many of these early adopter steamrollers do not have art degrees?)
+No one is stopping illustrators from trying out the tools, except their own fear-based ideology, their high ideals and convincing talk about the ethics of training the model.
+(See also John Philip Sousa Feared “The Menace of Mechanical Music”.
+Boy oh boy was Sousa principled.
+And almost entirely dead wrong.
+And much later he admitted it.)

-Personally I think all artists should embrace these tools.
-The tools are free to try.
+Personally I think all artists should embrace these tools, or at least experiment heavily with them.
+Most of the tools are free to try.
 Download them and spend time with them.
 Use them for inspiration.
 Use them as a starting place.
 Use them in the early research phases and get feedback from clients.
 Get lucky rolling double sixes and then use a great image as reference, and upscale and compose better than a machine can do.
 Use your taste to bring quality to the game.
 Create entirely new styles.
-If AI Art suddenly went from amusing (two or three years ago) to threatening, then what are you going to about it?
-Join the dark side and figure out how use the tools.
-The proof of the pudding is in the eating.
+If AI Art suddenly went from amusing (two or three years ago) to threatening, then what are you going to do about it?
+Join the dark side and figure out how to use the tools and quit complaining.
+During the time you spent crafting a carefully worded, whiny tweet, I created several amazing pieces of artwork.